DigitalPublishingToolkit/NN09/md/10Rules.md

 to an ethics of the counterpart.
 In this sense, Levinas personalized the social sphere, reducing it to its most basic components: the relationship to, and the responsibility for, the Other.
-At the same time, the Other always keeps this somewhat abstract quality of the unknown, unknowable, and un-ownable.
-The Other is a Black Swan, an unforeseen event.
+At the same time, the Other always retains this somewhat abstract quality of the unknown, unknowable, and un-ownable.
+The Other is a black swan, an unforeseen event.
 On these terms, the Other is structurally analogous to *Kontrollverlust* and the query: Levinas’ Other is always radically Other, and so the Other will always disrupt any preconceived notion we